St-Niklaas BESS

 What is the ‘St-Niklaas BESS’ project?

-A BESS project will be developed on a 2.7-hectare site next to the E17 in St-Niklaas.
-The purpose of this project is to store electricity when there is a surplus of energy and to release it again when there is a shortage of electricity.
+A Battery Energy Storage System (BESS) is a large electricity project that connects directly into the High Voltage Electricity Transmission system of ELIA.
+The St-Niklaas project specifically will be developed on a 2.7-hectare site next to the E17 in St-Niklaas.
+The purpose of this project is to store electricity when there is a surplus of renewable energy on ELIA’s system and to then release it again back onto the system when there is a shortage of electricity.
+This helps balance ELIA’s grid when there is a large amount of renewable energy generation, enabling a de-carbonised system to operate economically and safely, including keeping the voltage and frequency of the grid stable.
 The project will consist of 32 inverters, 128 battery containers, a high-voltage transformer, and the necessary control equipment.

 Why was this location chosen for the BESS project?

 This location is particularly well suited for the construction of a BESS project for several reasons.
 The site is located in a zone designated for community facilities and public utilities.
-This is the type of zone defined by law for placing infrastructure such as transformers.
+This is the type of zone defined by law for placing infrastructure such as transformers and other electrical equipment.
 Moreover, there is sufficient space to carry out the project with minimal impact on the surrounding area.
-The plots are also located close to an Elia substation, and there is adequate capacity available on the Elia network in the region.
+The plots are also located close to an ELIA substation, and there is adequate capacity available on the Elia network in the region to accommodate the project’s connection capacity.
 Additionally, high-voltage power lines and the highway are already present, which helps limit the visual impact of the project.
 All these factors make this location ideal for building a BESS project.

 Will the BESS project be expanded in the future?

-No, that is not possible because there is no longer sufficient capacity available on the Elia network in the region for an expansion.
+No, it is not possible because there is no longer sufficient capacity available on the Elia network in the region for an expansion and the existing site has enough space to deliver the necessary system benefits with its existing connection capacity.

 Is there a danger to local residents if a fire breaks out at the BESS site?

 No, there is no danger to local residents.
-The battery containers are well protected against fire, using fire-resistant materials and various sensors.
+The battery containers are well protected against fire, using fire-resistant materials and various constantly monitored, digital sensors.
+The technology for utility scale batteries like this has developed significantly in recent years and meets high safety standards which have also been consulted on with the local fire service and other stakeholders.
 If there is a risk of overheating, the batteries automatically shut down.
-In the highly unlikely event that the safety systems fail, only a small, localized fire could occur.
+In the highly unlikely event that the safety systems fail, only a small, localized fire could occur within one container.
 Thanks to the spacing between the battery containers and the fire-resistant materials, the fire would not be able to spread further.
 The site is also easily accessible for the fire department via two entrances, and several hydrants are available.

 Does the BESS produce noise?

 Yes, like many industrial installations, BESS sites do produce noise.
 This noise mainly comes from two sources: the high-voltage transformer, which can emit a humming sound, and the fans inside the battery containers, which are needed to cool the equipment.
 Additionally, the inverters also generate some noise, though to a lesser extent.
-In a worst-case scenario—without any background noise and at full load—the noise in the surrounding area would reach a maximum of 47 dB(A).
-In reality, the battery park only causes a barely noticeable increase of about 1 dB(A) on top of the existing ambient noise.
+Even in the worst-case scenario, with no other background noise and the system running at full load, the battery park produces only a barely noticeable rise in ambient noise.

 Are measures being taken to reduce this noise?